 WHERE TO BUY TICKETS?

 With the combination of a new ballpark and die hard fans, tickets to a Yankee game are very hard to come by.
-Only three other teams sold more tickets during the 2015 season as the ballpark was on average, 80% full.
+Only five other teams sold more tickets during the 2017 season as the ballpark was on average, 80% full.
 Ballpark Chasers highly recommends purchasing your tickets in advance through Ticketmonster.com to avoid a sellout.
 Although scalpers are present outside Yankee Stadium, don’t expect a bargain or to find a cheap seat before the game.
 Plan accordingly by purchasing directly through the Yankees or using Ticket Monster.

 Ballpark Chasers Tip: if you discover that your scalper sold you crappy seats or maybe the tickets you bought online were too expensive for the amount of time you will be in your seat, check out the Yankees Stadium Ticket Window (in the Grand Hall).
 To trade up, you just pay the difference in price.
 To trade down, the Yankees will issue “Bomber Bucks”, better known as gift certificates that can be used at any establishment within Yankee Stadium.